Ahab: Battle of Qarqar

-The Battle of Qarqar is mentioned in extra-biblical records, and occurred at Apamea, where Shalmaneser III of Assyria fought a great confederation of princes from Cilicia, northern Syria, Israel, Ammon, and the tribes of the Syrian desert (853 BCE), including Arabs, Ahab the Israelite (A-ha-ab-bu ^{mat}Sir-'a-la-a-a) and Hadadezer (Adad-'idri).
+The Battle of Qarqar is mentioned in extra-biblical records, and occurred at Apamea, where Shalmaneser III of Assyria fought a great confederation of princes from Cilicia, northern Syria, Israel, Ammon, and the tribes of the Syrian desert (853 BC), including Arabs, Ahab the Israelite (A-ha-ab-bu ^{mat}Sir-'a-la-a-a) and Hadadezer (Adad-'idri).

 Ahab's contribution was estimated at 2,000 chariots and 10,000 men.
 In reality, however, the number of chariots in Ahab's forces was probably closer to a number in the hundreds (based upon archaeological excavations of the area and the foundations of stables that have been found).
 If, however, the numbers are referring to allies, they could include forces from Tyre, Judah, Edom, and Moab.
 The Assyrian king claimed victory, but his immediate return and subsequent expeditions in 849 BC and 846 BC against a similar but unspecified coalition implied that the victory had no lasting impact.

 Jezreel was identified as Ahab's fortified chariot and cavalry base.